FTTH Network for Modern Fiber Operators

 Capacity Management and Expansion

-One regional ISP grew its subscriber base by 40% without emergency capacity additions by using VETRO forecasting to plan OLT expansions six months ahead of actual need.
-Scheduled upgrades during low-impact maintenance windows prevented service disruptions while accommodating growth efficiently.
+For example, one regional ISP increased its subscriber base by 40% without needing emergency upgrades.
+By using forecasting tools, they planned expansions six months in advance and scheduled upgrades during low-impact periods—avoiding disruptions while supporting growth.

 Case Studies